wickedcodeninja/CCO-Diagrams/README.md

 ## Let Binding

 To implement `let`-bindings the parser and lexer had to be extended to parse the concrete syntax for lists of type `[(String, Diag_)]`.
 The files `CCO/Diag/Parser.hs` and `CCO/Diag/Lexer.hs` were extended to include the relevant extensions.
 We choose to extend the `Diag` constructor of the `Diag` datatype with the possibly empty list of declarations which were attached to the accompanying diagram `Diag_`.
-The `Diag` datatype also gained a `Use` constructor containing the reference to the referred diagram.
+The `Diag` datatype also gained a `Use` constructor containing the identifier of the referred diagram.

 ## Type Signatures